 Full Reviews – The Best Rods for Kayak Fishing

 The Falcon Coastal Spinning Rod is designed for saltwater fishing and works great for pulling in redfish and snook.
 The 6’ 6” model weighs just 4.8 ounces.
 This one-piece graphite rod has a straight cork handle.
 The medium action rod is limber with a sensitivity tip and can easily handle 8-17 pound test line and accurately throw ¼-½ ounce lures with ease.
-Even though it is designed for saltwater fishing, several users said it works great for bass and trout as well.
+Even though it is

 - Medium action rod with sensitivity tip